Erdk/introtoprofiling/README.md

 Cons:

-gprof & perf:
+`gprof` & `perf`:

 - the computed time and number of function calls are statistical, both of the programs check callstack at fixed time spans,
 - lower granuality than lttng,
 - adds overhead.

-callgrind:
+`callgrind`:

--  tracks every call, so performance could be very low, in applications relying on network connections could led to timeouts and abnormal program behavior.
+-  executes code on simulatr @ single CPU core, tracks every call, so performance could be very low, in applications relying on network connections could led to timeouts and abnormal program behavior.

 ## gprof

 Simple tool, very easy way to enable: add '-pg' to to CFLAGS and LDFLAGS (at compiling and linking stages).
 Also, with recent GCC versions you've also must add '--no-pie -fPIC' to the compiler options for it to work.
 Key advantage here is no need to add new code (apart from Makefile).
-In directory 'c-ray' you could test gprof:
+In directory `c-ray` you could test `gprof`:

 ```bash
 $ cd introtoprofiling/c-ray